firebase/superstatic/README.md

 You can optionally specify the directory, port and hostname of the server:

     superstatic public --port 8080 --host 127.0.0.1

+If you would request loggin for each http request, you can do the following:

+    superstatic --logging

 Where it gets interesting is with Superstatic's JSON configuration file.